 - Assistant Professor of Biological Sciences, Jonathan Snow, researches the cellular stress responses of honeybees, a species crucial to our agricultural systems.

-- Associate Professor of Professional Practice in Theatre, Sandra Goldmark, teaches design, and focuses her research on circular economy solutions to overconsumption and waste.
-She is the founder of the social enterprise, Fixup, which employs local technicians to repair household items, re-envisioning repair as a part of a sustainable circular economy.
+- Associate Professor of Professional Practice in Theatre, Sandra Goldmark, teaches design and focuses her research on circular economy solutions to overconsumption and waste.
+She is the founder of the social enterprise, Fixup, which employs theatre artisans to repair household items, re-envisioning repair as a part of a sustainable circular economy.
 She also serves as Barnard's first Director of Sustainability and Climate Action.

 Alumnae, Careers, and Internship Opportunities

 Barnard's engagement with climate action does not end at the borders of our campus.
 Barnard alumnae move on to internships and careers in these fields.
 Our career development office, Beyond Barnard, helps direct students towards opportunities, build their resumes, and prepare for interviews.
 Here are a couple of alumnae who have found success in this field:

 - Annie Leonard, Barnard '86, is the Executive Director of Greenpeace USA, and creator of the book/animated film, The Story of Stuff.

 - Rhea Suh, Barnard '92, is the former president of the National Resources Defense Council.
 She was awarded the Barnard Medal of Distinction in 2018.

 - Sue Chiang, Barnard '93, works as Pollution Prevention Director at the Center for Environmental Health, where she leads work on market incentives for companies to manufacture products safe for public health.

 - Tsechu Dolma, Barnard '14, founded the Mountain Resiliency Project to address the poverty and food insecurity prevalent in mountain communities.
 They are working to create stronger communities from within to combat the already apparent impacts of climate change.